 - Biochemical profile, complete blood count, and urinalysis to evaluate the overall health of your cat.

 - X-ray or ultrasound to evaluate the heart, spine and pelvis look for tumours.

 - A myelogram will be necessary for a definitive diagnosis of a slipped disc.
 This involves injecting a contrast material into the spinal canal followed by an x-ray to see where the spinal cord is being compressed.

 - Ultrasound to evaluate the heart for hypertrophic cardiomyopathy.

-- If the wet form of FIP is suspected, a sample of fluid from the abdomen may be taken for analysis if the veterinarian suspects FIP.
+- A sample of fluid from the abdomen may be taken for analysis if the veterinarian suspects FIP.

 - Blood test to check for coronavirus antibodies, the virus responsible for FIP or antibodies to the t. gondii.

 Treatment of rear leg paralysis depends on the underlying cause and may include: